gicentre/elm-vegalite/docs/changeNotes.md

 Do we need to add projection fit function?

-Add axis and legend config parameterisation expressions.
+Add legend config parameterisation expressions.

 Add images on maps test (VL5.1).